One binary · Linux · macOS · WSL · 25 MB RAM idle

 Up and running in three commands.

 From curl to "my backups have a dashboard."
-No package manager wrangling.
+No package-manager wrangling, no runtime to install.

 Install the binary